Ensuring the long-term care of people with developmental disabilities

 Responsibilities of the Guardian

-Guardianship of the person gives the guardian the legal power to make decision about daily life, health care, and where the ward lives.
+Guardianship of the person gives the guardian the legal power to make decisions about daily life, health care, and where the ward lives.

 Guardianship of the property gives the guardian the legal power to decide what to do with the ward’s personal and real property and income.
 Guardianship of the property also requires the guardian to file annual reports about the ward’s property.